Generic Vanishing, 1-forms, and Topology of Albanese Maps: Preliminaries

-Given $f\colon X\to A$ a morphism to an abelian variety $A$, Kashiwara's estimate for the behaviour of the singular support produces a breeding ground for 1-forms with zeros.
+Given $f\colon X\to A$ a morphism from s smooth projective variety $X$ to an Abelian variety $A$, Kashiwara's estimate for the behaviour of the singular support produces a breeding ground for 1-forms with zeros.
 This estimate was exploited in \cite{PS14} to show that all 1-forms admit zeros on smooth projective varieties of general type.
-We recall it in our current framework. \begin{citedthm}[(Kashiwara's estimate {\cite[Theorem 4.2]{Kas76}})] Given $f\colon X\to A$, consider the following commutative diagram.
+We recall it in our current framework.
+Up to our knowledge, Kashiwara's estimate are only proved for complex coefficients.